Peter Kortvel // PMM & GTM

 ID SCANNING LAUNCH · 2021–2022

-A leading barcode company launches into an adjacent identity market – and needs two stories, not one.
+A leading barcode company launches into an adjacent identity market – and needs two stories.

 Problem